-Seeing that I made this detour from Eyjafjörður fjord into Hörgárdalur valley and Öxnadalur valley to tell you the ghost story of the Deacon of Dark River, I must add some photos of my all time favourite mountain in Iceland, Mt.
-Hraundrangi.
+I made a detour from Eyjafjörður fjord into Hörgárdalur and Öxnadalur valleys to show you where the ghost story took place.
+And I must show you my all-time favourite mountain in Iceland, the pinnacle Hraundrangi in Mt.
+Drangafell.

-It is an absolutely stunning mountain, like something out of a fairytale, a cathedral like mountain, and one just has to stop and admire it.
-It is called Mt.
-Hraundrangar or Mt.
-Hraundrangi (plural vs singular) and is ever so majestic.
-The pictures don't do it justice.
+It is an absolutely stunning mountain, like something out of a fairytale, a cathedral-like mountain, and one just has to stop and admire it.
+The mountain peak Hraundrangi makes it ever so majestic.

 Below the mountain is the farm Hraun, after which Hraundrangi was named.
 The farm Hraun was the birthplace of the beloved Icelandic poet and natural scientist Jónas Hallgrímsson (1807-1845) who wrote some of Iceland's most beautiful poems.
 It is not the farm in the above photo though, this is Háls farm, it just makes for a good photo motif.
 Hraun is a little bit further east.

-Jónas Hallgrímsson was born at Hraun in Öxnadalur on the 16th of November in 1807, but moved to Steinsstaðir close by a year later, where he grew up.
-He died in Copenhgen in 1845, only 37 years old.
-His grave is at Þingvellir national park in South-Iceland, one of only 2 graves in the national park.
+Jónas Hallgrímsson was born at Hraun in Öxnadalur on the 16th of November in 1807 but moved to Steinsstaðir close by a year later, where he grew up.
+He died in Copenhagen in 1845, only 37 years old.
+His grave is at Þingvellir national park in South-Iceland, one of only 2 graves in the national graveyard in the national park.

-There is a lovely grove right by the main road in Öxnadalur valley - Jónas Memorial Grove (Jónasarlundur).
+There is a lovely grove right by the main road in Öxnadalur valley, the Jónas Memorial Grove (Jónasarlundur).
 It was consecrated in 1996 and dedicated to the memory of Jónas Hallgrímsson.
 The grove was consecrated that year in memory of the 150th anniversary of Jónas.

 Now back to my favourite mountain.
-The name of the Hraundrangi mountain means Lava pillar or Lava spire.
-These mountains divide two valleys, Öxnadalur valley and Hörgárdalur valley.
+The name Hraundrangi means Lava pillar or Lava spire.
+Mt.
+Drangafjall divides two valleys, Öxnadalur valley, and Hörgárdalur valley.

 Mt.
-Hraundrangi is 1.075 meters above sea-level and was believed to be unscalable, but in 1956 three climbers conquered the mountain, 2 Icelanders from the Icelandic Air Ground Rescue Team and a Lieutenant of the US Air Force.
-It took them 6 hours to climb the peaks and the surface on top of the peak was less than half a m2.
+Hraundrangi is 1,075 meters tall and was believed to be unscalable, but in 1956 three climbers conquered the mountain, 2 Icelanders from the Icelandic Air Ground Rescue Team and a Lieutenant of the US Air Force.
+It took them 6 hours to climb the peaks and the surface on top of the peak was less than half an m2.

-A folklore tells us about a keg filled with money in the peaks and the one first climbing the peaks would get that keg.
-The first climbers didn't find any trace of that keg - was there maybe someone who had preceded them...?
+Icelandic folklore tells us about a keg filled with money in the peak and the one first climbing the peak would get that keg.
+The first climbers didn't find any trace of that keg; was there maybe someone who had preceded them...?

-Another legend tells us of Grettir Ásmundarson, the hero of the Icelandic Grettis Saga, climbing the mountain and leaving his knife and belt up there.
+Another legend tells us about Grettir Ásmundarson, the hero of the Icelandic Grettis Saga, climbing the mountain and leaving his knife and belt up there.

 No matter how many times I visit North Iceland I always stop and admire this mountain and take photos.

-There is another way of seeing the mountain and that is to drive behind the mountains into Hörgárdalur valley and see Mt.
-Hraundrangi from there - from Myrká where the grave of the Deacon of Dark river is located.
-The mountain looks equally magical from Hörgárdalur valley, the less seen side of it.
+There is another way of seeing the mountain and that is to drive behind the mountains into Hörgárdalur valley and see Hraundrangi from the other side; from Myrká where the grave of the Deacon of Dark river is located.
+The mountain looks equally majestic from Hörgárdalur valley, the less-visited side of it.

 As you can see from the photos, which are taken over a period of several years, I just cannot get enough of this mountain.
 I wish I had had a better camera when I took the last photo as it was breathtaking seeing the peaks flooded with sunlight.

-Once up north there are many interesting guided tours from Akureyri in North-Iceland to choose from.
+Once up north you will have many interesting guided tours from Akureyri in North-Iceland to choose from.

-This is part IV in my series of travel-blogs on Eyjafjörður fjord - please join me on a tour of this longest fjord of Iceland with some detours into some interesting valleys:
+This is part V in my series of travel-blogs on Eyjafjörður fjord - please join me on a tour of this longest fjord of Iceland with some detours into some interesting valleys: